lclem/lia/src/part1/Semantics.lagda.md

 ### Equivalence is a congruence

-Logical equivalence is a *congruence*:
-Replacing a formula with an equivalent one preserves the semantics.
+Logical equivalence is a *congruence*, in the sense that replacing a formula with an equivalent one preserves the semantics:

 ```
 congF : ∀ φ ψ ξ p →